RobertBaruch/nmigen-exercises/01_input.md

 ## Stumped?

-The answer to this exercies is in `answers/to_pennies.py`.
+The answer to this exercise is in `answers/to_pennies.py`.